JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 * *0.8 hours* Completed 'What do I want to do uniquely?' section for dissertation.
 * *0.6 hours* Roughly completed 'What is attractive to students?' section for dissertation.
 * *0.9 hours* Struggled with bibliography.
 Wrote script to fix the issue.

+### 18 Mar 2022
+* *1 hour* Adjusted bibliography script for consistency.
+Replaced some references with proper citations.